 Why bother with product endorsement…

 So let’s start with sporting celebrities, which are big business by anyone’s standards.
 What sorts of rights arise?
 A good start is with product endorsement.
 David Beckham rather famously wears H&M clothing.
 His wife Victoria Beckham of course started her own clothing line and if you know nothing about it you are forgiven for not knowing that whilst David is simply endorsing a brand, Victoria has created her own designs and makes and sells them under her name.
 David takes the relatively risk free route of putting his name on someone else’s clothing for a fee.
 Victoria risks her hard earned cash as a designer and manufacturer.
-The latter being the easier option of course.
+The former being the easier option of course.

 So what is this worth to the brand?